How Do I Stop Doom-Shopping During The Pandemic?

 Advertisement

-It’s human nature to seek pleasure — but social media companies capitalize on this desire, using behaviorual psychology to exploit our hardwiring for profit.
+It’s human nature to seek pleasure — but social media companies capitalise on this desire, using behavioural psychology to exploit our hardwiring for profit.
 Welcome to the wonderful world of the attention economy.
 But being critical of social media and its addictive pitfalls doesn’t mean we need to quit it cold turkey forever.
 Social media can still provide meaningful human connections and valuable entertainment.
-It’s more a matter of taking control, editing your behaviors so your relationship with social media-fueled spending can be dialled to the right amount.
+It’s more a matter of taking control, editing your behaviours so your relationship with social media-fuelled spending can be dialled to the right amount.

 Take Thirty